Skip to main content

 The computable capital gain amounts to: (750+ 150) = 900

-(1) Since the transfer value of the shares (4,500 euros) is higher than their valuation for the purposes of the Wealth Tax corresponding to the 2005 financial year (250 x 15 = 3,750), the part of the capital gain generated previously must be determined to 01-20-2006, which is the only one that is reducible.
+(1) Since the transfer value of the shares (4,500 euros) is higher than their valuation for the purposes of the Wealth Tax for the 2005 financial year (250 x 15 = 3,750), the part of the capital gain generated prior to 20-01-2006, which is the only part that is reducible, must be determined.
 (Back)

-(2) Since the shares were acquired after 12-31-1994, coefficients reducing the capital gain obtained are not applicable.
+(2) Since the shares were acquired after 31-12-1994, no reduction coefficients are applicable to the capital gain obtained.
 (Back)

-(3) As the maximum applicable limit on the transfer value is 400,000 euros and, in this case, the transfer value of the shares entitled to the application of reducing coefficients is 4,500 euros without it having occurred since January 1, 2015 no other transfer with the right to the application of the ninth transitional provision of the Personal Income Tax Law , the reducing coefficients will be applied to the entire amount of the capital gain generated prior to 01-20 -2006.
+(3) Since the maximum applicable limit on the transfer value is 400,000 euros and, in this case, the transfer value of the shares entitled to the application of reduction coefficients is 4,500 euros without any other transfer having taken place since 1 January 2015 with the right to the application of the ninth transitional provision of the Tax Law, the reduction coefficients will be applied to the entire amount of the capital gain generated prior to 20-01-2006.
 (Back)